Strip packing problem

 The strip packing problem is a 2-dimensional geometric minimization problem.

-Given a set of axis-aligned rectangles and a strip of bounded width and infinite height, determine an overlapping-free packing of the rectangles into the strip minimizing its height.
+Given a set of axis-aligned rectangles and a strip of bounded width and infinite height, determine an overlapping-free packing of the rectangles into the strip, minimizing its height.

 This problem is a cutting and packing problem and is classified as an Open Dimension Problem according to Wäscher et al.

-This problem arises in the area of scheduling, where it models jobs, that require a contiguous portion of the memory over a given time period.
+This problem arises in the area of scheduling, where it models jobs that require a contiguous portion of the memory over a given time period.
 Another example is the area of industrial manufacturing, where rectangular pieces need to be cut out of a sheet of material (e.g., cloth or paper) that has a fixed width but infinite length, and one wants to minimize the wasted material.

 This problem was first studied in 1980.
-It is strongly-NP hard and there exists no polynomial time approximation algorithm with a ratio smaller than $3/2$ unless $P = NP$.
-However, the best approximation ratio achieved so far (by a polynomial time algorithm by Harren et al.) is $(5/3 + \varepsilon)$, imposing an open question whether there is an algorithm with approximation ratio $3/2$.
+It is strongly-NP hard and there exists no polynomial-time approximation algorithm with a ratio smaller than $3/2$ unless $P = NP$.
+However, the best approximation ratio achieved so far (by a polynomial time algorithm by Harren et al.) is $(5/3 + \varepsilon)$, imposing an open question of whether there is an algorithm with approximation ratio $3/2$.